 A solid foundation for business ethics

-Scania’s ethical principles can be found in Scania’s Code of Conduct.
-Every employee must ensure compliance with our ethical principles within his / her area of responsibility.
-The Code of Conduct is supplemented by several more detailed Scania Group Policies, applicable world-wide and covering compliance topics such as hospitality, facilitation payments, sponsoring & donations, antitrust and anti money-laundering.
-Scania Group Compliance, a dedicated central function with regional and local reach, manages the Code of Conduct and relevant group policies and actively supports employees by providing tools, trainings and advice.
+The Scania Code of Conduct sets out Scania’s ethical principles and provides guidance on how employees are expected to act.
+Every employee must ensure compliance with Scania’s ethical principles within his / her area of responsibility.
+The Code of Conduct is supplemented by several more detailed Scania Group Policies, applicable world-wide and covering compliance topics such as donation and sponsoring, benefits to and from business partners, prohibition of facilitation payments, anti money-laundering, competition law, avoidance of conflicts of interest and due diligence of sales intermediaries.
+Scania Group Compliance, a dedicated central function with regional and local reach, manages Scania’s compliance and business ethics program, by amongst other things advising on business ethics topic and providing training and support.

 Scania strives to be a force for integrity and ethical business practices also in relation to business partners and society at large.
 Business partners, following due diligence checks, are required to act with equal high ethical standards.
 For suppliers, those standards are set out in the Scania Supplier Code of Conduct.
 Scania is a signatory to UN Global Compact and adheres to its ten principles, including anti-corruption.
 Moreover, Scania is a supporting member of the Swedish Anti-Corruption Institute (Institutet Mot Mutor) and a member of Transparency International Sweden’s Corporate Supporters Forum.